 Did you know that today is National Video Games Day?
 We didn’t.
 In fact, we are getting an inkling that this might not be a real holiday.

 Kotaku found out earlier today, through Twitter’s “Trending” page, that today is National Video Games Day.
-It might even just be Video Games Day, depending who you ask.
 Sure, Twitter’s purpose, aside from keeping us in perpetual states of agony and frustration, is to tell us when something important is happening.
 But at some point, several hundred days into the year, it’s hard not to notice that every day seems to be National Hot Dog Day or National Man Bun Day or National Anime Was A Mistake Day, which, now that I think about it, is every day.

 Who decreed today National Video Games Day?
 Who are you?
 Where did this day come from?
 Is this real life?
 Or could this holiday perhaps be fake?